BRRRR Method Financing: How to Fund Every Phase of Buy, Rehab, Rent, Refinance, Repeat

 - Cash back to you: $210,000 − $180,000 = $30,000

-You invested $25,000 of your own cash.
+You invested $25,000.
 The refinance returns $30,000.
-That means you recovered all of your capital plus $5,000.
 You now own a rental property with zero dollars of your own money left in the deal.

 The Ongoing Cash Flow